paytons3/Fung/README.md

 ### Section III.i – Data preparation

 We first started by cleaning and editing a copy of the data.
 The data we used was in the form of team responses to a google form contained in this excel sheet.
-The process of preparing the data was as follows: <br />
+The process of preparing the data was as follows:
-* Manually removed test responses we had in the excel sheet. <br />
+* Manually removed test responses we had in the excel sheet.
-* Imported the excel sheet as a Pandas dataframe. <br />
+* Imported the excel sheet as a Pandas dataframe.
-* Set team id as the index of the dataframe. <br />
+* Set team id as the index of the dataframe.
-* Split the dataframe into 2 separate dataframes: one with information in regards to the 295 sections and one in regards to the 270K sections. <br />
+* Split the dataframe into 2 separate dataframes: one with information in regards to the 295 sections and one in regards to the 270K sections.
 * ***NOTE**: had to remember that the last two columns in the excel sheet were the N/A options for section preferences. <br />
-We used RegEx to extract the section numbers and times for each section (located in the Section Matching section of the Kaggle notebook). <br />
+We used RegEx to extract the section numbers and times for each section (located in the Section Matching section of the Kaggle notebook).
 * ***NOTE**: In future iterations of this project, it would be helpful for the Excel spreadsheets column names to have short and simple names, as this would make data cleaning easier.
-The Excel spreadsheet column names in our case were many sentences long, so doing RegEx to extract the title was difficult and time consuming. <br />
+The Excel spreadsheet column names in our case were many sentences long, so doing RegEx to extract the title was difficult and time consuming.

 ### Section III.ii – Creating classes